TalBar4444/CustomStepView/README.md

 - `stepsCount`: The total number of steps in the step indicator.
 This determines how many circles will be drawn in the indicator.

 - `lineColor`: The color of the lines that connect the circles.
-This can be a reference to a color resource (e.g., `R.color.lineColor`) or a direct color value.
+This can be a reference to a color resource (e.g. R.color.lineColor) or a direct color value.

 - `lineStrokeWidth`: The Width of the stroke line